Skip to Content

 What are the alternatives to joint supplements for managing arthritis in horses?

-Alternatives to joint supplements include physical therapies like controlled exercise, therapeutic shoeing, and more advanced treatments such as autologous conditioned serum (ACS) or stem cell therapy.
-Depending on the severity of your horse’s condition, these options may be recommended and should be discussed with a veterinarian (Florida Veterinary Medical Association).
+Alternatives to joint supplements include physical therapy, therapeutic shoeing, joint injections, and more advanced treatments such as autologous conditioned serum (ACS) or stem cell therapy.
+Depending on the severity of your horse’s condition, these options may be recommended and should be discussed with a veterinarian.
+(Florida Veterinary Medical Association)

 Are horse joint supplements a waste of money?